Return to Home Page

 ci = concentration i (in ppm)

-The arbitrary positive constants M and A are 4403 and 126 ppm-1, respectively.
-Their values were subjectively determined to develop a weighting function that (1) focused on hourly average concentrations as low as 0.04 ppm, (2) had an inflection point near 0.065 ppm, and (3) had an equal weighting of 1 for hourly average concentrations at approximately 0.10 ppm and above.
+The positive constants M and A are 4403 and 126 ppm-1, respectively.
+Their values were subjectively determined to develop a weighting function that (1) focused on hourly average concentrations at 0.04 ppm and lower, (2) had an inflection point near 0.065 ppm, and (3) had an equal weighting of 1 for hourly average concentrations at approximately 0.10 ppm and above.

 The name for the W126 exposure index was derived from the following: